JeremiahPetersen/Voice_Controlled_AI_Assistant/README.md

 # Voice_Controlled_AI_Assistant
-Voice Controlled AI Assistant with wake word on/off (uses ChatGPT engine="text-davinci-003" which can be modified)
+Voice Controlled AI Assistant with wake word on/off (uses ChatGPT engine="text-davinci-003" which can be modified) This is an early stage proof of concept that eventually be a mobile app that the user can use to listen to bot responses pertaining to the voices and dialog around them.
+# How to Use
+Enter your OPEN AI API key in the .env file
+Run Voice_Enabled_AI-Assistant.py
+The app will start in a listening mode with wake word activated.
+The wake word is "oracle" but can be modified in the script.
+When you say the wake word, the bot is ready for your question.
+After answering your question, the conversation is stored in an ongoing json file, and the app returns to it's initial state.
+Both audio from you and the bot are also stored as seperate wav files.
+# Changing Modes
+To deactivate the wake word mode, you use the wake word (in this case "oracle") and then say "deactivate".
+This will change the mode to be "Always Listening".
+In this mode, wake word is disabled and every question or statement will get a bot response in return.
+In this mode, the user could listen to bot responses to the dialog around them.
 # Code explanation:
 This code implements a voice-controlled AI assistant with wake word functionality.
 It introduces the capability to control the wake word mode dynamically.